 Reading tarot cards for someone else can be tricky (and terrifying!) especially when you are just starting out.
+So let’s get some practice in a safe setting.
+Get out your tarot deck and play along!

 Practice Reading Tarot Cards With Me